Profits Pinched, Kohl's Eyes Market Share

 Kohl's e-commerce has been another strong point, with $340 million for the year — up about 40%.
 “We continue to make a lot of progress there,” McDonald said.
 “Combination customers for both brick-and-mortar and the internet are our most profitable customers, and also lead to high sales.
 We're very encouraged by that.”

-Looking to 2009, pricing is a focus.
-Mansell said Kohl’s will offer “a balance” of price points this year.
+For 2009, pricing is a focus.
+Mansell said Kohl's will offer “a balance” of price points.”

 “Our exclusive brands are usually better and best, and they've been well accepted.
 But we are very focused on value,” he said.
 “We'll have a strong opening price point.
 We'll use the tools we have that are lifting our margins to do that.
 And we'll balance in there good, better and best because we think we have competitors we can take market share from.”